Taliban hangs five in Afghanistan's Helmand as fighting rages

 After months of intense fighting in Helmand's Sangin district, an Afghan special force commander said on Thursday he had started talks with Taliban to end the bloodshed.

-Taliban fighters also abducted 13 people who had been working to clear mines in central Ghazni province and were travelling to the capital Kabul late on Friday, officials said.
+Taliban fighters also abducted 13 people who had been working to clear mines in central Ghazni province and were traveling to the capital Kabul late on Friday, officials said.

 "We have already spoken to elders in the area to use their influence and speak to the Taliban to release them," Shafiq Nang Safi a spokesman for provincial governor said.